luisfrcarvalho/design-patterns/Behavioral/Mediator/readme.md

 - Use the Mediator pattern when it’s hard to change some of the classes because they are tightly coupled to a bunch of other classes.

 - Facade and Mediator have similar jobs: they try to organize collaboration between lots of tightly coupled classes.
+    - *Facade* defines a simplified interface to a subsystem of objects, but it doesn’t introduce any new functionality.
+The subsystem itself is unaware of the facade.
+Objects within the subsystem can communicate directly.
+    - *Mediator* centralizes communication between components of the system.
+The components only know about the mediator object and don’t communicate directly.

 - *Single Responsibility Principle*
     - You can extract the communications between various components into a single place, making it easier to comprehend and maintain.